 A recycler keeps the rebate.
 If you separate your cardboard and metal but your collector doesn't share the rebate, the material gets sold downstream — your collector earns the revenue, you don't.
 Nothing illegal, but nothing in it for you either.

 The material is too contaminated to have value.
 Food-soiled cardboard, wet paper, mixed plastics with food residue — these get downgraded or rejected at the sorting facility.
 Even when collected as recyclables, they may end up at the landfill anyway.
+Plastic is the stream where this bites hardest, because value swings from real to negative depending on grade and cleanliness — see what plastic is actually worth in Malaysia.

 The rebate-share model fixes the second case.
 Pick a collector who agrees in writing to share the material revenue back, and what was a cost line becomes a partial offset.
 It's the model our Recycle Solutions service is built on.